ON TRIAL: Mobile pizza van in the Village Hall car park on Wednesdays from 5:30 and from November, Fish and Chips on Tuesdays. Use it or lose it!

-A reminder that the 'weekly' general rubbish collections go to 2-weekly in February along with the introduction of the 'old-fashioned' rear-loading trucks.
+A reminder that the 'weekly' general rubbish collections go to 2-weekly some time between February and April along with the introduction of the 'old-fashioned' rear-loading trucks.
+As of 4/10/17 HDC have not got a plan for how the other collections will take place eg will we loose the Thursday collections, or what?

 I, and many others, have a filter on our home phone to send all calls from such to a junk box - you know, PPI claims, 'Your accident Mr Smith', 'Your computer is infected' etc etc. I did not know until recently that if YOU are a 'withheld number' affectianado but wish to get your call through this barrier, you need to prefix the number dialled with 1470.
 This will send your number into the network and it is no longer 'number withheld' (for that call only).